YuvrajJais9257/Priority-Pal-/README.md

 Please make sure to follow the Contributing Guidelines when submitting contributions.

 Happy task management with our TodoList app!
-If you have any questions or suggestions, feel free to open an issue or contact us at quicksilver92571331@gmail.com.
+If you have any questions or suggestions, feel free to open an issue or contact us at [here](quicksilver92571331@gmail.com)!

-Remember to replace the placeholders with actual links, paths, and information relevant to your project.
-You may also want to include screenshots or GIFs to showcase your app in the README.